dspsandbox/AD9958-real-time-RF-source/README.md

 * **RF Transformer (optional)**.
 By default, the two DAC outputs of the AD9958 eval board are decoupled by using [ADTT1-1](https://www.minicircuits.com/WebStore/dashboard.html?model=ADTT1-1) RF transformers, which operate from 0.3-300 MHz.
 For my application lower RF frequencies were required and I replaced the transformers by two [ADT1-6T+](https://www.minicircuits.com/WebStore/dashboard.html?model=ADT1-6T%2B) (dynamic range of 0.03-125 MHz).

 #### Setting up the AD9958 eval board
-Please follow the isntructions in the above mentioned [documentation] for:
+Please follow the instructions in the above mentioned [documentation](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/eval-ad9958.html) for:
 * Setting the **jumpers** for *External Control*.
 * Setting the **jumper** for *External REF_CLK*.
 * Proving the 1.8V and 3.3V bias voltages on the required connectors.